drunkod/tilly/docs/MIGRATION_GUIDE.md

 - Try using a security key instead
 - Clear browser cache and try again

+### "Sign out not working"

+If clicking "Log out" doesn't work:
+- Ensure you have an internet connection (logout requires online access)
+- Try clearing your browser's local storage manually:
+  1. Open browser DevTools (F12)
+  2. Go to Application → Local Storage
+  3. Delete all Tilly-related entries
+  4. Refresh the page
+- If the issue persists, clear all browser data for the site

 ### "Cannot import data"

 - Verify the JSON file is not corrupted